Drugs and Interventions

 Monoclonal Antibodies and Antibody-Drug Conjugates

-Antibodies are part of the immune systemA system in the body that fights infection.
-More and are found naturally in the body.
+Antibodies are part of the immune system and are found naturally in the body.
 They recognise markers on the surface of foreign cells and bind to them.
 Monoclonal antibodies (MABs) work in a similar way to naturally occurring antibodies however they have a more targeted approach.
 Antibodies are modified in the lab to target one specific cell marker.
-For example a marker on cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
+For example a marker on cancer cells.
 Once in the body, they will bind to cells expressing that marker and lead to its destruction.
-Researchers are able to identify what markers are expressed on cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells and modify MABs to target them.
+Researchers are able to identify what markers are expressed on cancer cells and modify MABs to target them.

 Some MABs are combined with other drugs.
 These are called antibody-drug conjugates (ADCs).
-They behave similarly to standard MABs but when they bind to cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells they also deliver a drug that helps to kill them.
+They behave similarly to standard MABs but when they bind to cancer cells they also deliver a drug that helps to kill them.

 MABs/ADCs are usually given as a drip directly into a vein.
 General side effects include tiredness, diarrhoea, and flu-like symptoms.
 However, each type of MAB has its own specific side effects which your doctors will discuss before you agree to treatment.